-The matter of Jehoiakim's death is problematical, for while the Babylonian Chronicles mentions only one siege of Jerusalem and one king taken captive, the Biblical book of Chronicles indicates that there were in fact two sieges and that both Jehoiakim and Jehoiachin were taken captive; and while Josephus mentions that Jehoiakim was killed, the Book of Kings story makes no mention of his murder, but merely says he died, and thus appears to indicate that it was a natural death.
-The difficulty for academics is to try and marry the Biblical narratives with the Babylonian Chronicles, when in fact they don't synchronise chronologically.
-This results from an incorrect understanding of Biblical Chronology due to its' artificial nature, and additionally, because the Babylonian Chronicles being both a summary of events, and not being Judeocentric, OMITS mention of one of the three named Biblical kings during this period of time.
-Academics must therefore COMPRESS Biblical events to make it all fit together.
-Jehoiakim's 11th artificial (Biblical) year commenced on February 20th of 596 BCE - the 7th year of Nebuchadrezzar.
+Jehoiakim's death is problematical.
+The Babylonian Chronicles mentions only one siege of Jerusalem and one king taken captive.
+The Biblical book of Chronicles indicates that there were two sieges and that both Jehoiakim and Jehoiachin were taken captive.
+Josephus mentions that Jehoiakim was killed but the Book of Kings makes no mention of his murder.
+The Babylonian Chronicles are not being Judeocentric and OMITS mention of one of the three named Biblical kings during this period of time.
+Academics COMPRESS Biblical events to make it all fit together.
+Jehoiakim's 11th artificial (Biblical) year commenced on February 20th of 596 BC - the 7th year of Nebuchadrezzar.
 By April 3rd, he was dead, and Jehoiachin was on the throne.
-The Babylonian chronicles whilst recording that Nebuchadrezzar besieged Jerusalem on Adar 2nd or March 5th 596 BCE. does not mention the death of the king.
+The Babylonian chronicles whilst recording that Nebuchadrezzar besieged Jerusalem on Adar 2nd or March 5th 596 BC. does not mention the death of the king.
 It does mention however that the (ONE) king was taken captive and replaced by another.
 Therefore Academics assume that this refers directly to Jehoiachin.

 In following the Truth & Error theme, this newsletter details some of the problems encountered in understanding the Biblical Chronology in terms not only of its' narrative, but the records left to us by the Babylonians.
 Understanding the historical reality is far from easy.